5 days Ha Giang Adventure

 Hanoi, Ha Giang, Dong Van, Meo Vac, Quan Ba, Hanoi

 In the morning we depart Hanoi at 8.00am and our first stop is at the tiny village in Thung Uyen, home to Dao and H’mong people.

+From here we take a relaxing hike through tiny villages.
 This offers us ample opportunities to meet the locals going about their way of life.

 As the day progresses, we drive to various hiking trails surrounded by rolling hills and peaceful villages.

 Around sunset, we arrive in Ha Giang.
 Here, we have some free time to capture the tranquil pace of life before we settle in with a local Tay family.
 Tonight we enjoy a delicious dinner prepared by our host.